eslam3kl/SQLiDetector/README.md

 # SQLiDetector
-Simple python script that helps you to detect SQL injection "Error based" by sending multiple requests with 9 payloads and checking for 152 regex patterns for different databases.
+Simple python script supported with BurpBouty profile that helps you to detect SQL injection "Error based" by sending multiple requests with 9 payloads and checking for 152 regex patterns for different databases.
 ```
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-
 | S|Q|L|i| |D|e|t|e|c|t|o|r|